FloydZ/MeasureSuiteCommandLine/README.md

 pip install -r requirements.txt
 ./build/sh
 ```
 and that should do it.
-If you have `nix` install you can alternatlvly run:
+If you have `nix` install you can alternatively run:
 ```bash
 git clone --recursive https://github.com/FloydZ/MeasureSuiteCommandLine cd MeasureSuiteCommandLine nix-shell
 ```
+NOTE: currently the nix approach is broken, as the relative import from git
+via `requirements` is not possible.

 C Interface
 ----
-After you build the libray a binary `main` is available in `build`.
-Use it like
+After you build the library a binary `main` is available in `build`.
+Use it
-so:
+like so:
 ```bash
 ./main "#include <stdint.h>
 void add_two_numbers(uint64_t *o, const uint64_t *i0, const uint64_t *i1) {